lupyuen/lupyuen.github.io/src/pinephone.md

 # Build The App

-TODO

-To build the app on PinePhone...
+To build our Zig App on PinePhone...

 ```bash
 ## Download the Source Code